Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Overview of TRHEPD

 \section{Overview of TRHEPD}

 TRHEPD was first proposed in 1992 by Ichimiya \cite{ichimiya1992_TRHEPD} and realized in a study in 1998 by Kawasuso and Okada \cite{kawasuso1998_prl}.
-Following a period of initial development by the Kawasuso group, this technique has been actively developed in the last decade at the Slow Positron Facility (SPF), Institute of Materials Structure Science (IMSS), High Energy Accelerator Research Organization (KEK) \cite{HUGENSCHMIDT_2016_SurfSciRep_rev, Fukaya_2018_JPHYSD, Fukaya_2019_Book_SurfaceStructure, Mochizuki_2016_PCCP_TiO2, ENDO_20208_Carbon}.
-Since the volume fraction of the surface region is much smaller than that of the bulk region, the experimental probe should be sensitively selective to the atoms in the surface region.
-While the experimental setup of TRHEPD is essentially the same as that for reflection high-energy electron diffraction (RHEED), TRHEPD has a higher surface sensitivity than RHEED due to a particular physical property of materials - since the electrostatic potential in every material is positive, the potential energy of the positron in the material is positive while that of the electron is negative.
-Thus, the positron probes more selectively the topmost and sub-surface atomic layers, which makes the positron an ideal probe of surface structure.
-In fact, the probing depth of the positron is on the sub-nanometer order, as shown through a model calculation in Fig.~3 of Ref.~\cite{Fukaya_2018_JPHYSD}, which leads to the surface selectivity of TRHEPD and RHEED being remarkably different in the lower incident glancing-angle region.
+Following a period of initial development by the Kawasuso group, this technique has been actively progressed in the last decade at the Slow Positron Facility (SPF), Institute of Materials Structure Science (IMSS), High Energy Accelerator Research Organization (KEK) \cite{HUGENSCHMIDT_2016_SurfSciRep_rev, Fukaya_2018_JPHYSD, Fukaya_2019_Book_SurfaceStructure, Mochizuki_2016_PCCP_TiO2, ENDO_20208_Carbon}.
+Since the volume fraction of the surface region is much smaller than that of the bulk region, the experimental technique should be selectively sensitive to the atoms in the surface region.
+While the experimental setup of TRHEPD is essentially the same as that for reflection high-energy electron diffraction (RHEED), TRHEPD has a higher surface sensitivity than RHEED due to a particular physical property of materials: since the electrostatic potential in every material is positive, the potential energy of the positron in the material is positive while that of the electron is negative.
+Consequently, the positron diffraction technique is more suitable for the structural analysis of topmost and sub-surface atomic layers.
+This makes the positron an ideal probe of surface structure.
+In fact, the measuring depth of the positron is on the sub-nanometer order, as shown through a model calculation in Fig.~3 of Ref.~\cite{Fukaya_2018_JPHYSD}, which leads to the surface selectivity of TRHEPD and RHEED being remarkably different in the lower incident glancing-angle region.